-Cameron House, a five-star resort set on the banks of Loch Lomond, has announced the launch of its new concierge apprenticeship scheme, the first of its kind in Scotland.
+Cameron House, a five-star resort set on the banks of Loch Lomond, has launched a new concierge apprenticeship scheme, the first of its kind in Scotland.

 The new apprenticeship will run over the course of three years and will educate the selected trainee in the day-to-day supervision of the five-star concierge department, as well as grant access to a range of operational areas throughout the hotel.
 From organising specialised itineraries and making travel arrangements to fulfilling guests’ requests, the new apprentice will learn the ins and outs of the luxury hospitality industry.

 The apprentice will join an existing team of 12 and will be mentored by award-winning concierge, Alan Grimes, who has been in the industry for 30 years and has held the role of Head Concierge at Cameron House Hotel for the past eight.
 With an impressive career behind him, Grimes is the only concierge to have been awarded both Concierge of the Year Award and the Service through Friendship Award at the Morris Golden Keys Concierge Awards, the Oscars of the concierge industry.
 Alan is also the founding chairman of the Scottish region of The Society of the Golden Keys, which he initiated in 2009.